How to Pay for Your MBA

 Know what factors impact your course cost

-Before you apply, make sure you understand the various factors that will add on to your total cost when you choose an MBA program.
+Before you apply, make sure you understand the various factors that will add to your total cost when choosing an MBA program.
 There may be a host of other fees that you have to pay apart from your tuition fee or general fee.
-The UNC Kenan-Flagler Business School online MBA has a tuition fee plus mandatory fee.
+The UNC Kenan-Flagler Business School online MBA has a tuition fee plus a mandatory fee.
 They also charge orientation fee, MBA Student Association fee, and Analytics Skills Workshop fee.
 At first glance, you may only look at tuition, but these additional fees can total up to a large portion of your bill.
 Calculate your total cost by adding the fees charged under the following heads:

 Talk to Financial Aid Office at top schools in consideration